Tulsa Personal Injury Lawyers

 Money doesn't buy happiness, but to a great extent, it can buy health.
 The financial setbacks associated with a serious injury can be ruinous not only for you but for the people who depend on you financially and for the family members who are still able to work but whose financial burden is increased now that they no longer have your income.
 Medical bills even for relatively minor problems cost hundreds of dollars, so imagine how expensive the medical bills are after a major accident, such as if a bicyclist gets hit by a car or a guest falls from an amusement park ride.
 It is not fair for the injured person to have to bear the financial burden alone if someone else caused the accident or was in a position to prevent it but did not exercise enough caution.
+Our firm has over 65 years of combined experience representing injured victims throughout our area, and we understand the serious impact personal injuries can have on you and your family members.
 The Tulsa personal injury lawyers at Boettcher Devinney Ingle & Wicker can help you get the money you need if you have suffered serious injuries in a preventable accident.

 What Does a Personal Injury Lawyer Do?

 Personal injury lawyers help people who were injured because of accidents or errors get the money to reimburse them for the financial losses they incurred due to their injuries.
 Whether your injuries were caused by a traffic collision, a slip and fall accident at a place of business, a physician’s error, a foodborne illness, or any other cause, a Tulsa personal injury lawyer can help you.